Battle of Kulikovo

 The Battle of Kulikovo (Куликовская битва) (Note: Also known in Мамаево побоище; furthermore in Донское побоище.) was fought between the forces of Mamai, a powerful Mongol military commander of the Golden Horde, and Russian forces led by Grand Prince Dmitry of Moscow.
 The battle took place on 8 September 1380, at Kulikovo Field near the Don River (now Tula Oblast, Russia) and was won by Dmitry, who became known as Donskoy ("of the Don") after the battle.

 Although the victory did not end Mongol domination over Russia, it is traditionally regarded as the turning point at which Mongol influence began to wane and Moscow's power began to rise.
 The battle would allow Moscow to strengthen its claims of ascendancy over the other Russian principalities, in which it would ultimately become the centre of a centralized Russian state.

+The Great Stand on the Ugra River in 1480 would mark another important turning point in this power shift.
+Even though the successor states of the Mongol Empire would manage to burn Moscow in 1571, the Russians defeated them again at the Battle of Molodi later that year.

 Background

 Following the Mongol invasion of Rus' in the 13th century, the numerous principalities became vassals of the Golden Horde.
 During this period, the principality of Moscow was growing in power and was often challenging its neighbours over territory, including clashing with Ryazan.
 Thus, in 1300, Moscow seized the city of Kolomna from Ryazan, and the prince of Ryazan was killed after several years in captivity.

 After the killing of Khan Berdi Beg of the Golden Horde in 1359, the Great Troubles had arisen there.
 Warlord (temnik) Mamai, who was the son-in-law and beylerbey of Berdi Beg, soon took power in the western part of the Golden Horde.
 Mamai enthroned Abdullah Khan in 1361 and after his mysterious death in 1370, Muhammad Bolak was enthroned.
 Mamai was not a Genghisid (descendant of Genghis Khan), and as such his grip on power was tenuous, as there were true Genghisids with claims to mastery.
 Therefore, he had to constantly fight for supreme power and at the same time struggle against separatism.
 While there was a war of succession in the declining Golden Horde, new political powers were appearing, such as the Grand Duchy of Lithuania, the Principality of Moscow, and the Principality of Ryazan.

 Meanwhile, the Grand Duchy of Lithuania continued its expansion.
 It competed with Moscow for supremacy over Tver and in 1368–1372 made three campaigns against Moscow.
 After the death of Algirdas in 1377, his eldest sons Andrei of Polotsk and Dmitri of Bryansk began to struggle with their step-brother Jogaila for their legitimate right to the throne and allied with the Grand Prince of Moscow.